cathxrsis/cathxrsis.github.io/drafts/2022-11-31-Undedicated-Systems-Engineers.md

 Competitions are a great way to trial new ideas, methods etc. in a critical but fun environment.
 Hackathons embody this

 SCiO, a systems thinking practitioners' group, has a great bimonthly online development session where systems practitioners can bring real-life or interesting problems.
-These sessions contain
+These sessions contain experts in the field who are more than happy to apply their knowledge and explain concepts to less experienced practioners.
+I thoroughly recommend that systems engineers join SCiO as the knowledge of systems theory that the experienced members hold is invaluable.
+You can join here: (https://www.systemspractice.org/membership)[https://www.systemspractice.org/membership].

 #### Better Communities

 A sense of belonging

 Last year, Zsolt Sandor started a systems engineering professionals Discord server that has become an incredibly vibrant community for discussing practice and theory in systems engineering.@@

 Of course, any community comes with the risk of hardening into an exclusionary clique.
 It is therefore imperative that we must identify and

+#### Democratisation of Praxis

+As mentioned in previous posts, I'm personally tinkering away at an MBSE language that uses category theory and dependent type theory as a base.
+My understanding of category theory is through the lens^[figurative, not Van Laarhoven or Profunctor!] of programming languages such as Haskell where category theory allows programmers to understand and discover powerful abstractions to solve real world problems.
+Let's be like Prometheus and share our knowledge rather than fervently clutch it to our chests as a secret weapon to assert dominance at the next INCOSE conference banquet.